tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **How did they qualify?** Ritsu would've needed five more bladders worth of post-draft prep time to beat Europe's DPC qualifier gatekeeping kings.

-**What can we expect?** The biggest question mark is Topson, who's first real LAN will be TI8.
+**What can we expect?** https://media.giphy.com/media/l1J3TiHtjuhUIfusU/giphy.gif

-**How to sound smart talking about OG** "Did you know that Puppey has competed in every single TI?
-Yeah competed."
+**How to sound smart talking about OG** "I was spamming OG.Topson before Meteor Hammer Invoker was even a twinkle in his eyes."

 **What would success look like?** After multiple failed International runs, it would be only fitting that OG do well at the first TI where they're actually considered underdogs